dapr/docs/daprdocs/content/en/operations/monitoring/metrics/azure-monitor.md

 1. Enable JSON formatted log in Dapr sidecar and add Prometheus annotations.

-  > Note: OMS Agent scrapes the metrics only if replicaset has Prometheus annotations.
+  > Note: The Azure Monitor Agents (AMA) only sends the metrics if the Prometheus annotations are set.

   Add `dapr.io/log-as-json: "true"` annotation to your deployment yaml.